-This year, to support economic relief from the COVID-19 pandemic, Congress passed a new ‘lookback rule’ which means if you earned less in 2020, you can use either your 2019 or 2020 earned income for your Earned Income Tax Credit and Additional Child Tax Credit—whichever one gets you the most money back.
+To support economic relief from the COVID-19 pandemic, Congress passed a new ‘lookback rule’ which means if you earned less in 2020 or 2021, you can use your 2019 earned income for your Earned Income Tax Credit if it gets you more money.

 There are two ways to take advantage of the lookback option.

 - Bring your 2019 return to your tax appointment.

 If you’re filing your own taxes:

 - Figure out your 2019 earned income.
 This is important to determine correctly.
 (See more below.)

 - Enter your 2019 earned income into your 2021 tax return when prompted.

 There are three main ways to find your earned income, depending on what forms were completed for your 2019 tax return.

 First, look through your 2019 tax return.
 Do you see Form 8812?

 If yes, find Line 6A.
 That’s your 2019 earned income.
 Skip down to how to fill out the lookback on your 2021 tax return.